DDechatorn/Linear-Inverted-Pendulum/README.md

 * **Swing-Up Simulation**: Verified using MATLAB and Python to achieve pendulum stabilization from rest.
 * **ANSYS Motion Analysis**: Conducted for mechanical validation of design stresses, displacements, and motion behavior.

 ---

-## **10. Implementation Challenges and Future Work**

-* **Vibration and Balancing**: The system experienced excessive vibration during motion, which affected stability.
-* **Aesthetic and Hardware Layout**: Future improvements will include better cable management and cleaner physical layout.
-* **Kalman Filter Implementation**: Final implementation and tuning of Q and R matrices in MicroPython is planned.

----